 - Employer contributions

 Wright State’s contributions are based on the following:

 - Based on HDHP coverage level and deposited semi-annually the first week of January and the first week of July listed on your Healthcare Premium Chart.

 - Based on participation in the Health Management Initiative and deposited May 2022.

 - Employee contributions

 You can make pre-tax payroll deductions at any time during 2022.
-If desired, you can start your initial deductions in January by electing a HSA contribution via the Online Enrollment, for any dollar amount and any number of pay periods.
+If desired, you can start your initial deductions in January by electing an HSA contribution via the Online Enrollment, for any dollar amount and any number of pay periods.
 Your elections can be stopped or started at any time during the year.
-They do not however, roll over into the next calendar year; so remember, if you desire contributions in January, you must elect via the Online Enrollment.
+They do not, however, roll over into the next calendar year; so remember, if you desire contributions in January, you must elect via the Online Enrollment.
 You or another person can also make an “after-tax” contribution to your HSA.

 - You must elect the HDHP as your medical plan choice.